Princess Cecilia of Sweden: Baden

 Upon her return to Baden in 1579, Cecilia sought to take control over her dower lands and of Baden-Rodemachen from the relatives of her late consort in name of her son.
 Francisco de Eraso and Cecilia lived together in Baden for a time before Eraso continued on his way to Spain.
 During this time, she gave birth to a daughter, which caused a scandal as she had by that time been a widow for four years.
-The daughter, who was fathered by Eraso, was placed in the convent of Liethentahl by Edvard Fortunatus against Cecilia's will, and she was not allowed to see her again until 1622: she took the vows as an adult and is known only be her name as a nun, Charitas.
+The daughter, who was fathered by Eraso, was placed in the convent of Liethentahl by Edvard Fortunatus against Cecilia's will, and she was not allowed to see her again until 1622: she took the vows as an adult and is known only by her name as a nun, Charitas.

 In her struggle against the family of her late consort, she was supported by the papal legate Antonio Possevino, Eraso and John III: her other brother Charles IX, however, broke with her after the birth of Charitas.
 She also had her sons placed in care of the Jesuits.
 Her alliance with Spain, however, eventually made her lose the support of John as well, who in 1581 refused her to return to Sweden.
 Cecilia lived on the income of her Swedish estate, but this was confiscated by John in 1585 after her opposition to his marriage with Gunilla Bielke.

 In 1588, her son Edvard Fortunatus took control of Baden-Rodemachen.
 He confiscated Cecilia's dower lands, and as both he and Cecilia amounted huge debts.
 Cecilia became a known diplomat when she courted various Catholic power holders on behalf of herself and her son in economical and political matters on constant journeys.
 This became even more necessary in 1596, when her son was deposed by the Protestant line of the Baden dynasty after his unequal 1593 marriage to Maria van Eicken.
 She is described as a talented diplomat with a great wit and verbal talent.
 She courted her nephew the Polish monarch, the German Roman Emperor and the Pope.
 As margravine within the Holy Roman Empire, she had the right to a seat at the empirical German-Roman assembly, a right she also used: in 1613, she addressed the Imperial German Roman Assembly in Regensburg in favor of her second son, who had been imprisoned by the Protestant line of Baden.
 She was often successful as she secured favorable sentences in her favor at the Imperial Court, but as the sentences could not be carried out in territories which was de jure but not de facto controlled by the Emperor, they were of little practical value.
 Cecilia was a target of Protestant propaganda for her conversion to Catholicism and political activity.
 The perhaps most known slander against her was a story by Everhard van Reyd: he claimed that she hosted a brothel in Antwerp, and that her son had to drag her from it in her hair (1590).
 She was also compared to Empress Messalina.